 Remote working with an international company

 Consider this example; you are based in Portugal and are offered a remote position.
 They offer an annual salary of £40,000.
 The company is registered in the United Kingdom, where the majority of the team is based.
 And although they have customers all over the world, all of their operations (regulatory, taxes, etc) are based in the UK.
-When the company draws up your contract, it states that you will be hired as a ̈contractor ̈ to work an agreed 40 hours per week.
+When the company draws up your ¨contract¨, it states that you will be hired as a ̈contractor ̈ to work an agreed 40 hours per week.
 And that all local taxes and social security contributions are your responsibility.

 In this example, the company is not obligated to adhere to local employment laws.
-This means you are not legally entitled to employee benefits like paid holidays, sick pay, paternity pay, etc. Whether they provide these benefits under this type of contract is entirely at the discretion of the company.
+This means you are not legally entitled to employee benefits like paid holidays, sick pay, maternity pay, etc. Whether they provide these benefits under this type of contract is entirely at the discretion of the company.

 Of course, working for a remote company under these terms is the worst-case scenario.
-Most well established remote-first companies have thoroughly tested processes in place for hiring a remote team.
+Most well-established remote-first companies have thoroughly tested processes in place for hiring a remote team.
 They will likely offer full employee status to every member of the team.
 Or offer a full host of perks as if you were.
-For smaller remote-first companies, start-ups or companies who operate on a hybrid model, they may not.
+For smaller remote-first companies, start-ups, or companies who operate on a hybrid model, they may not.
 The process of hiring a remote team is often developed with different processes being tried and tested.
 But this takes time.
 So don’t assume that the company knows how it works.
 It’s definitely something to be well aware of as you start the process of looking for a remote job from international companies.

 The unspoken challenges of being hired as a remote worker

 We all know about the real perks of remote working.
 But we hear less about the challenges that face both employers and employees who actually put it into practice.
 The benefits are endless, they really are.
 How we work has gone through a massive transformation.
 How that will impact our lives is invaluable.
 Reducing the need to go to an office every day eliminates the commute, positively impacts the environment, reduces the need to be based in expensive cities and improves work-life balance.
 It also provides accessibility to work for those with disabilities.
 These are just some of the benefits.
-But what about the real challenges for remote workers and companies alike?
+But what about the real challenges for both remote workers and remote-friendly companies?

 The basic employer-employee relationship from a legal standpoint is not as simple in a remote environment.
 Accessing a global pool of talent brings unique challenges.
 The legal and regulatory issues with hiring internationally are one of the biggest challenges with working remotely.
 If you have a few year’s work experiences under your belt and have experienced first-hand, the value of local employment legislation.
 You are settled in one place and focused on the typical things like buying a house, paying a mortgage, supporting a family, etc. Sacrificing the security of being an employee may be too large to justify working remotely.
 But it doesn’t need to be, you just need to know your options and discuss these during the hiring process.

 Depending on how clued up your new employer is, they will either nicely tell you to ‘sort it out yourself’.
 Or they can use an Employer of Record, a third-party to employ you on their behalf.
 Who provide you full employee status and all the lovely benefits that come with that.
-Particularly favourable in many European countries where they have a legal minimum of 20-24 days paid holiday days per year.
+Particularly favorable in many European countries where they have a legal minimum of 20-24 days paid holiday days per year.
 A generous amount when compared to the United States.

 Enjoy the security of being an employee, as a remote worker

 If working remotely under freelance status, you might come to the sobering realisation that actually, it’s pretty expensive to be a self-employed remote worker.
-The salary that you negotiate at the beginning of a work contract may not take into consideration additional costs, like, accountancy fees, holiday entitlement, paternity pay (and fees to be freelance if you are based in Spain).
+The salary that you negotiate at the beginning of a work contract may not take into consideration additional costs, like, accountancy fees, holiday entitlement, maternity pay (and fees to be freelance if you are based in Spain).
 Among others.
 But being adequately informed can ensure you have the necessary conversations with your employer before you start working together.
 As more and more fully distributed companies emerge, this will likely be as much a learning curve for the companies as it is for the employees.